 1. Maternal hormonal changes

 During pregnancy, there is an increase in the levels of estrogen hormone, which could pass into the baby inside the womb (1).
 The hormone’s effects could persist after birth, and some babies may develop breast lumps a few days after birth.
-A mother will also produce high levels of prolactin hormone, which enables milk production in the mother.
-Prolactin may also pass into the baby inside the womb, causing baby breast lumps after birth.
+A mother will also produce high levels of prolactin hormone, which enables milk production in her.
+Prolactin may also pass into the baby inside the womb, causing breast lumps after birth.
 Some babies may even secrete a bit of breast milk, also called Witch’s milk, due to the effects of the hormone (2).

 Maternal hormones are the most common cause of baby breast lumps.
 Studies suggest that maternal estrogen usually causes some degree of breast enlargement in nearly 70% of newborns (3).